-Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised.
+Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised. •

 Structural movement

-Repair category 2
+Repair category 1

-Notes Evidence of settlement/movement has affected the building reflected by uneven runs to flooring and plaster cracking within the property.
+Notes Evidence of settlement/movement has affected the building reflected by localised cracking.
 On the basis of a single inspection this appears longstanding with no evidence of recent movement apparent.